-6. Flush-mounted consumer units

-6.1 Flush-mounted consumer units should not be installed in a fire separating wall.
-In exceptional circumstances, where this cannot be avoided, and subject to the agreement of the Local Authority, the enclosure of the consumer unit or a separate builder's work enclosure around the consumer unit must provide a proven level of fire resistance commensurate with the fire separating element.
+- 6.0.
+Flush-mounted Consumer Units - 6.1 Flush-mounted consumer units should not be installed in a fire separating wall.
+Where this cannot be avoided, and subject to the agreement of the Local Authority, the enclosure of the consumer unit or a separate builder's work enclosure around the consumer unit must provide a proven level of fire resistance commensurate with the fire separating element.